zendesk/samson/plugins/kubernetes/README.md

 ### Docker Images

-(To opt out of this feature set `metadata.annotations.container-nameofcontainer-samson/dockerfile: none`)
+(To opt out of this feature set in pod-template `metadata.annotations.container-nameofcontainer-samson/dockerfile: none`)

 For each container (including init containers) Samson finds or creates a matching Docker image for the Git SHA that is being deployed.
 Samson always sets the Docker digest, and not a tag, to make deployments immutable.